TelemetryHarbor/harbor-esp32-soil-sensor/README.md

 2. Update the following variables at the top of the file:

    * WiFi SSID and password
-   * Telemetry Harbor API Endpoint URL and API Key
+   * Harbor Scale API Endpoint URL and API Key
    * `shipId` (e.g., `"Garden 1"`)
 3. Select your ESP32 board and COM port.
 4. Upload the code.

 ### 5. Visualize Your Data

-1. Log in to your Telemetry Harbor account.
+1. Log in to your Harbor Scale account.
 2. Navigate to the Harbor details page and Grafana dashboard.
 3. Monitor soil moisture in real time and over time.